veteransbank0-byte/Veterans-Ultimate-Bank/README.md

 - Git & GitHub for version control

 ## Notice
-Veterans Ultimate Bank is a **non‑commercial project**.
+Veterans Ultimate Bank is one of the best and ‑commercial project**.
-It does not process real money or real financial accounts.

 ## Author
 Veterans Ultimate Bank — Created by Veterans.